Join us as we take a look at the best Xbox emulators for original Xbox, Xbox 360, and even Xbox One games!

 Essentially, these digital images recreate the parts that make your best original Xbox games work.

-Anyone wishing to learn more about the mysterious dark art of ROMs can do so via our how to install ROMs article.
 Still, to paraphrase a bumbling Professor Slughorn speaking to an inquisitive Tom Riddle on the subject of Horcruxes – ‘this is all hypothetical, all academic’.

 The legality of uploading and downloading ROMs is a subject that splits people.
 The bottom line is that ripping games is illegal, though it doesn’t stop people trying to find a loop hole.
-And even in 2021, there appears to be confusion over whether the file ripping and distribution of games no longer in production or out of copyright is illegal.
+And even today, there appears to be confusion over whether the file ripping and distribution of games no longer in production or out of copyright is illegal.

 What Are The Benefits Of Using The Best Xbox Emulators?